-In the material production [stage], an actual production flow for each automotive part shall be reflected.
+In the material production stage, an actual production flow for each automotive part shall be reflected.

-These materials production [stages] are mainly divided into two processes.
+These materials production stages are mainly divided into two processes.

 The first is ‘upstream process’ which has mining, refining, and impurity removal with relatively high CO2 impact.